Fort Worth Criminal Lawyer Fighting Gun and Weapon Crimes In Fort Worth, Texas

 • inside of or directly en route to a motor vehicle that is owned by the person or under the person’s control.

-• the handgun is in plain view; or
+• The handgun is in plain view, or

-• the person is:
+• The person is:

-• engaged in criminal activity, other than a Class C misdemeanor that is a violation of a law or ordinance regulating traffic;
+• engaged in criminal activity other than a Class C misdemeanor that is a violation of a law or ordinance regulating traffic;

-• prohibited by law from possessing a firearm; or
+• prohibited by law from possessing a firearm or

 • a member of a criminal street gang, as defined by Section 71.01.

 Under Texas criminal law, the crime of Unlawful Carrying of a Weapon is classified as a Class A Misdemeanor.
 If convicted, you could face up to one year in the county jail and up to a $4,000 fine.
-If you are a first-time offender, you will likely avoid jail time but could face a probation term of up to 2 years, along with court costs, probation fees and the cost of classes or other requirements.
+If you are a first-time offender, you will likely avoid jail time but could face a probation term of up to 2 years, along with court costs, probation fees, and the cost of classes or other court-ordered requirements.

 Possession of A Prohibited Weapon Charges